varshitaneyyila/Multithreaded-Perfect-Number-Checker/README.md

 6. PROGRAM LOGIC

    The program reads two command-line arguments:

       N → the number to be checked

       P → the number of threads

    The inputs are validated:

    If N ≤ 1 or P ≤ 0, the program prints "Invalid input" and exits.

    The program computes the limit as:

      limit = √N

      This reduces the search space for finding factors.

-   If the number of threads P is greater than limit,
-     it is adjusted to P = limit to avoid unnecessary threads.
+   If the number of threads P is greater than limit,it is adjusted to P = limit to avoid unnecessary threads.

    Memory is allocated for:
      - An array of P threads
      - An array of ThreadData structures (to store start and end range)